oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

         }
         cout << endl;

+        // split input at space
         vector<string> split_command = split_str(command, ' ');

-        if (split_command.size() == 0)
+        // if the user didnt enter a command, try again if (split_command.size() == 0)
         {
             cout << "Enter a command." << endl << endl;
             continue;
         }

+        // handle view command
         if (split_command[0] == "view")
         {
-            if (split_command.size() < 2)
+            // try again if the user didn't give enough arguments if (split_command.size() < 2)
             {
                 cout << "'view' needs an argument: view <slot to view>" << endl << endl;
                 continue;
             }

-            int slot_to_view = stoi(split_command[1]);
+            // try to get the argument as an int, try again if it isn't valid int slot_to_view = stoi(split_command[1]);
             if (slot_to_view < 0)
             {